 Four academic terms per year

 The Sol International School academic year consists of two assessment periods (one fifteen-week semester followed by a five-week shorter semester) with a five-week break between each Assessment Period.
-Students are required to include the shorter, five-week term in their study program to result in degree completion within 3.5 years for early graduation and entry into the job market.
-Students not completing their degree within 3.5 years will not qualify for merit-based scholarships for any additional study periods.
+Students may include the shorter, five-week term in their study program to result in degree completion within 3.5 years for early graduation and entry into the job market.

-An academic year consists of a Spring Assessment Period [Spring + Summer (15 weeks + 5 weeks)] a five-week break and a Winter Assessment Period [Fall + Winter (15 weeks + 5 weeks)].
+An academic year consists of a Spring Assessment Period [Spring + Optional Summer (15 weeks + 5 weeks)] a five-week break and a Winter Assessment Period [Fall + Optional Winter (15 weeks + 5 weeks)]

 Minimum Graduation Requirements